nhm38/ECE4960/lab4-page.md

 # Procedure
 ## Test 1
 ### Dimensions of the RC car
-Good for pose data and necessary for control and dynamics
+This informantion is good for pose data, used to determine dynamics, and necessary for controls.

-Wheel diameter: 3 1/8” = 7.9375cm (From the outer tread across to the outer tread)
+Wheel diameter: 3 1/8” = 7.9375cm (from the outer tread across to the outer tread)

 Wheel thickness: 1 1/8” = 2.8575 cm